carmenbianca/report-liferay/plan.md

 ### SPDX and REUSE {#spdx-reuse}

-This project heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe.
+This project heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe. \gls{spdx} is an open standard for communicating software bill of material infomation.
+REUSE is a project that makes makes licensing easy, comprehensive, and machine-readable.

-TODO: This section should mention SPDX/REUSE as the wider community in which this work takes place.
+REUSE itself incorporates \gls{spdx}.

+The \gls{outbound} licensing policy of Liferay is a subset of REUSE.

+This internship takes place within the wider context of the SPDX and REUSE communities.
+It is likely that there may be expertise exchange within these communities.
+Moreover, a presence within these communities is a great boon for one's professional reputation.

 # Project definition {#project-definition}